drugis/drugis.org/research/msc-projects.md

 medical students at the UMCG.
 A later set of experiments would ideally be performed with actual decision makers, e.g. from regulatory or reimbursement authorities.

-<a name="cea"></a>
-### Cost-effectiveness analysis

-**In progress**

-ADDIS currently supports regulatory decision making by first synthesizing the available evidence using network meta-analysis, and then feeding this data into a multi-criteria decision model for benefit-risk assessment.
-Typically, the regulatory setting treats the data "as is".
-By contrast, in the health technology assesment setting, it is standard practice to extrapolate the short-term effects observed in clinical trials to more long term health (benefit/harm) and cost outcomes.
-Thus, HTA often involves additional modeling and assumptions to assess the long-term effects of the intervention.
-The goal of this project is to incorporate such modelling in the ADDIS framework.

-The [TIDI](http://dx.doi.org/10.1016/j.jval.2010.12.002) software (see links below) is a tool for cost-effectiveness analysis based on network meta-analysis.
-However, using this tool requires reprogramming their Excel spread sheet for the specific problem.
-The methods developed for TIDI could be implemented in ADDIS to eliminate the need for programming.
-This will require:

- * Analysis of the [TIDI](http://dx.doi.org/10.1016/j.jval.2010.12.002) software to identify requirements, key functionality, and potential shortcomings.
-Especially watch out for implicit assumptions that may not generalize.

- * Implementation of the appropriate HTA methods in R.

- * Creating a wrapper around the R implementation to expose it as a web service.

- * Implementation of a HTML/CSS/JavaScript user interface that communicates with the web service.

-Any network meta-analysis functionality is explicitly out of scope of this project, it may be assumed that the outputs of any requisite meta-analyses are provided as-is.
-The existing "ADDIS 2" module for benefit-risk analysis can be used as a rough guide to implementation of all of the above.

 <a name="smaa-convergence"></a>
 ### Convergence diagnostics for MCDA / SMAA